ytaka/ruby-wmctrl/README.md

     gem install ruby-wmctrl

+## Remark

+Note that values of positions of windows aredifferent from those of original "wmctrl" and include frame sizes.

 ## Usage

-We load 'wmctrl' as below
+We load 'wmctrl' as below;

     require 'wmctrl'

-and call methods of an instance of WMCtrl.
+We get desktops and windows as follows;

+    pp WMCtrl.instance.desktops
+    pp WMCtrl.instance.windows

+We can specify search conditions of windows; for example,

+    pp WMCtrl.instance.windows(:wm_class => /^emacs/)

+## Usage (Basic method similar to the command "wmctrl")

+ruby-wmctrl has some basic methods derived from wmctrl, but the author think that these methods may be changed in future release.

 ### List windows

     require 'wmctrl'
     require 'pp'
-    wm = WMCtrl.new
+    wm = WMCtrl.instance
     pp wm.list_windows

 If you want to get properties of windows, you pass true as an argument.